Do you notice a wheezing sound when your child breathes? Parents, here’s what you need to know about bronchiolitis in kids.

-If possible, you can also wear a face mask and prevent further spread of the infection.
+If possible, you can also wear a face mask to prevent the further spread of the infection.
 You can also try the following ways:

-- Limit your baby’s contact with those who already have cough or cold
+- Limit your baby’s contact with those who already have a cough or cold

 - Keep your house clean and disinfected

 - Use a face mask even at home

 - Wash your hands frequently with an alcohol-based hand cleanser